ivanpesin/slack-notify/README.md

 `monit_*` and `mail_*` options are used to override respective options for `monit` and `mail` modes.

-> NOTE: Command line options and envrionment variables have a higher priority
+> NOTE: Command line options and environment variables have a higher priority
-> over configuration file.
+> then values specified in configuration file.

 ## msg